Good Locations for Winter Bird Watching in or

 Meadowlands Richard W. Dekorte Park of Meadowlands Environmental Center located at 2

-birds live in or visit this area.
-There are several hiking trails ranging from 1/2 mile to 3 miles along the
+or visit this area.
+There are several hiking trails ranging from 1/2 mile to 3 miles along the impoundments for

 http://